20 great beaches in lakes country

 In cities as well as forests, it's not hard to find a place to play.

-Around here, you don't need oceans for a beach vacation.
+In this region, you don't need oceans for a beach vacation.

 We have thousands of lakes, plus inland seas on shoreline that often is called the Fourth Coast.
 Lake Michigan's shores are a veritable Riviera, and even rocky Superior has some noteworthy stretches of sand.